Future Planning - Fort Collins - Loveland Water District

 By the year 2050, the population of the Northern Front Range will double.
 Water is a valuable and limited resource that we all need.
 Fort Collins-Loveland Water District is dedicated to preparing for the future and developing a smart and dependable water portfolio to ensure the water needs of all current and future customers is met.

 For additional information about how we’re preparing for the future check out our Rate Study Summary, or view the full Rate Study Report completed in 2018.
+For the 2023 rate study information, view it HERE.

 Where does our water come from?